openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 .. meta:
     frontend_status: Partly

-**Note**: this is part of the experimental mode of the |LANG|.
+**Note**: This is part of the |LANG|'s experimental mode.

 Some types use so-called *default values* for variables without explicit initialization (see :ref:`Variable Declarations`), including the following:

 - All primitive types (see the table below).
-- All union types which have one nullish (see :ref:`Nullish Types`) value use appropriate nullish value as default (see the table below).
+- All union types that have one nullish (see :ref:`Nullish Types`) value, and use an appropriate nullish value as default (see the table below).

 .. -  Nullable reference types with the default value ``null`` (see :ref:`Literals`).

 All other types, including reference types and enumeration types, have no default values.

-A variable of such types must be initialized explicitly with a value before its first use.
+A variables of such a type must be initialized explicitly with a value before its first use.

-The primitive types’ default values are as follows:
+The default values of primitive types are as follows:

 .. index::
    default value